Ebooks

 Single User Ebooks*

 If you get a message that the ebook is being read by another student, you will need to try to login again later.
-When that student leaves the ebook or is timed out of the book for inactivity, a different student will be able to access the book but there is a time lag before another student can access the ebook.
+When that student leaves the ebook or is timed out of the book for inactivity, a different student will be able to access the book but there may be a time lag before another student can access the ebook.
 If you do get a busy signal, wait for 30 minutes before trying again to access the ebook.
 If you keep trying to log in every few seconds, you can cause the ebook to get "hung up."
 It's wise to read ahead as the book is more likely to be busy right before a test or assignment due date.

 Three User Ebooks*

 Up to 3 students at a time can read these titles.
 If you are the 4th student trying to access the book, you will need to try to login again later.
-When a student leaves the ebook or is timed out of the book for inactivity, a different student will be able to access the book but there is a time lag before another student can access the ebook.
+When a student leaves the ebook or is timed out of the book for inactivity, a different student will be able to access the book but there may be a time lag before another student can access the ebook.
 If you do get a busy signal, wait for 30 minutes before trying again to access the ebook.
 If you keep trying to log in every few seconds, you can cause the ebook to get "hung up."
 It's wise to read ahead as the book is more likely to be busy right before a test or assignment due date.

 Unlimited User Access Ebooks